-Once you set up your blog, your next goal is to create content.
+The next step is to figure out how and what content you need to create for your new blog.
 The content of your blog will be the bait that attracts your readers.
-In this guide, we will cover what the content your blog consists of, types of content you can create and blogging practices you should follow.
+In this guide, we will cover what content you need to write for your blog and the best practices you should follow.

 First, you will need to create static content pages for the following types of information.

 The most traditional page on any blog is the About page.
 This page tells new visitors to your blog what it is about, who you are and why you have a blog about the particular topic.
 Depending on your niche and your style, the information you provide can be “all business” or personal and fun.

 Recommended reading: How to Write a Killer About Me Page For Your Blog

 This page allows visitors of your blog to communicate with you at any time.
 It can be a simple page with your email address plus social network links, or you can use plugins like Contact Form 7 to have a simple contact form visitors can use to communicate with you without leaving your website.